bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 - [Y] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
 - [Y] Once you have a design plan in mind, break down the designs into individual components.
-- [ ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
+- [Y] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
-- [ ] Now it's time to jump into the code!
+- [Y] Now it's time to jump into the code!

 **Step 2 - File structure**

-- [ ] Take a look at your planned components.
+- [Y] Take a look at your planned components.
 Create the folders and files you need for each component.
-- [ ] Leave most of them blank for now - you need to get your data from the API before you can really get these built.
+- [Y] Leave most of them blank for now - you need to get your data from the API before you can really get these built.

 **Step 3 - Fetching the Data**